gabrielrsp/my-shelf/README.md

 #### `DB_NAME=myshelf`

-#### then rename the folder ".env.example" to ".env"
+### Rename the file ".env.example" to ".env"

-Using some postgres client interface, connect to the database and then create another database with the name you gave in the .env credentials, in this example, the database name is "myshelf"
+Now, you need to connect to the database and then create another database with the name you gave in the .env credentials, in this example, the database name is "myshelf".
+For this step you can use any postgres client interface Like PostBird, DBeaver, etc.

 #### install de sequelize cli dependency as a developer dependency passing the flag "-D"